Bovine colostrum is the first milk produced by cows

 not had a chance to review these studies and come to a good understanding

 of the role of bovine colostrum supplements in natural medicine.
-However, a quick look
+However,

 and using this supplement may increase energy levels.
 Bovine colostrum